Historic playoff: Alabama-Cincinnati, Michigan-Georgia - WHIZ News

-The Bearcats will play Alabama in the Cotton Bowl and Michigan will face Georgia in the Orange Bowl on New Year’s Eve after being selected to the College Football Playoff as a historic field of four was set Sunday.
-The winners will play for the national championship on Jan.
+The Bearcats will play Alabama in the Cotton Bowl on New Year’s Eve after being selected to the College Football Playoff on Sunday.
+Michigan will face Georgia in the Orange Bowl semifinal on Dec.
+31 and the winners will play for the national championship on Jan.
 10 in Indianapolis.

-Fourth-seeded Cincinnati is the first team to reach the CFP from a non-Power Five conference.
+Fourth-seeded Cincinnati is the first team to reach the CFP from a non-Power Five conference in the eight-year history of this postseason format.
 The Bearcats (13-0) won the American Athletic Conference and head into the postseason as the only unbeaten team in the country.

+“It’s an historic day.
+It really is.
+In the world of sports, this is history,” AAC Commissioner Mike Aresco said.
+“This is something probably many, many people never thought they would see.”

 The Bearcats made history with little debate.
 Playoff selection committee chairman Gary Barta said there was strong consensus for Cincinnati at No. 4 ahead of No. 5 Notre Dame, which had only one loss — at home against the Bearcats in early October.
 Ohio State finished sixth.

+“This will be a real challenge for us in every way, shape and form,” Alabama coach Nick Saban said.

 The Bearcats might not have been so comfortably in the field had things gone differently at the Big 12 championship game Saturday.
-Oklahoma State, which was No. 5 in the CFP rankings going into the game, came up inches short of scoring a go-ahead touchdown in the final minute against Baylor.
+Oklahoma State, which was No. 5 in the CFP rankings going into the game, came up inches short of scoring a go-ahead touchdown in the final minute of its loss to Baylor.

-Baylor made the goal-line stand to win the Big 12 and, after Cincinnati took care of Houston in the AAC title game, the Bearcats were in the clear.
+Saban, who noted he played at Kent State in the Mid-American Conference, said Cincinnati’s achievement is a positive development for the sport.

+“I absolutely think that everyone who participates in college football Division I level should feel like they have an opportunity to get in the playoff,” Saban said.

 It is the third time two teams from the same conference are in the CFP and second time it has happened with the SEC.
-In the 2017 playoff, the Alabama beat Georgia in overtime to win the national title.
+For years ago, Alabama beat Georgia in overtime to win the national title.

 The other big bowl games were also set: